 “May I have a look into the room, sir?” asks an elderly woman in good English but breathlessly.
 She probably knocked.
 The woman looks at me, but avoids direct eye contact.
 She is not very tall and of a stout build.
 A laminated ID hangs in front of her stomach, and she sweats and breathes alarmingly short.

-Hopefully the old lady is not hyperventilating and collapse here, I’m thinking worriedly.
+Hopefully, the old lady is not hyperventilating and collapsing here, I’m thinking worriedly.

-Despite the rapid breathing, the woman grins.
-This unsettles and upset me.
+Despite the rapid breathing, the woman smiles.
+This upset me.
 Her stupid grin is completely out of place, because everyone here knows that there is nothing to grin.
 The situation is neither funny nor joyful and certainly not amusing.
 The opposite is true.
 Mistrust and aggression are in the air.
 The negative vibrations are clearly noticeable in the tension atmosphere.
 They are almost grab-able.

-Why does the woman grin so stupidly?
-I’m wondering me and get angry.
+Why does the woman smile so stupidly?
+I wonder and get angry.

 Now the crowd stands around the old woman.
-There are employees of the hotel, than other people that I can’t classified.
+There are employees of the hotel and other people that I can’t classify.
 People in civilian clothes are still recognizable as policemen, but there are also police in uniform.
 A professional cameraman is not missing.
-Indeed a lot of people are outside and now stare at me.
-Some from the crowd with expressionless, others with petrifying and other with a grinning faces.
+Indeed, a lot of people are outside and now stare at me.
+Some from the crowd were expressionless, others petrifying and others with smiling faces.
 There is a tense silence that is interrupted only by noises from the throats or coughs.

-The strong guy with the camera on the right shoulder is behind the hyperventilating woman.
-In this second the LED of the camera is changing from red to green.
-The bright light from the camera turns night into day.
+A tall cameraman is behind the hyperventilating woman.
+In this moment I notice the camera’s green LED.
+The spotlight of the camera is switch on and turns the night into day.
 Nobody says a word.
 It’s an explosive atmosphere.

 The woman in front of the door, she is maybe around 60 years old, repeats her superfluous question: “Sir, may I have a look into the room?” and ends her speech with an intrusive “Please!”